Northern Lights in France as a G4 solar storm reaches Brittany

 From continental Europe to the United States, the same ribbons run over the mountains: a global phenomenon triggered by a single Sun.

 In the morning, images keep circulating.
-They tell of a France that looks up, rediscovers darkness and patience, and shares a common wonder.
-But they also remind us of something else: the Sun is not a steady lamp.
-It has outbursts, bursts, its silent angers.
+They tell of a France that looks up, rediscovers darkness and patience, shares a common wonder.
+But they also recall something else: the Sun is not a stable lamp.
+It has its fits, its gusts, its silent rages.

-The January storm did more than provide a spectacle.
-For one night, it brought infrastructure and vigilance questions to the fore.
-And it slipped a larger truth into everyday life: even at 200 million kilometers, a star can sometimes color our lives.
+The January storm did more than offer a show.
+For one night, it put infrastructure and vigilance back in the foreground.
+And it slipped, into everyday life, a larger truth: even at 200 million kilometers, a star can sometimes color our lives.

 Northern lights were visible tonight in France